-A quorum must be present at all times at each council meeting for the meeting to be validly constituted, and all discussion and agreement by consensus made at the meeting valid.
+A quorum must be always present at each council meeting for the meeting to be validly constituted, and all discussion and agreement by consensus made at the meeting valid.
 The quorum for meetings is two-thirds of the total number of council members at any given time.
 The principal should always be part of the quorum.